Guess what she looks like under those bandages. note She's human, but everyone else has pig snouts.

 "Operation: H.O.S.P.I.T.A.L.": It's Tomato mixed with Continuity Nod in one, as the KND go to a hospital to guard a hospitalized operative.
 A few minutes from the end, it's revealed that said operative is...
 Bradley the Skunk from "Operation: C.A.M.P.", who had been made an honorary operative in that episode.
 Cree is surprised to find the skunk on a hospital bed when she (and we) expected a regular kid, and Numbuh Four, who had been a bit jealous at Numbuh Three for claiming to be in love with the injured operative (her exact words were "I love him"), is all "Hey!" when he sees Bradley, who she considered her adopted son.

-Operation: Z.E.R.O. has two.
-Numbuh Zero is Numbuh One's father and the Delightful Children from Down the Lane are the members of the "lost sector" Sector Z.
+Operation: Z.E.R.O. has four.
+Numbuh Zero is Numbuh One's father, Father is Numbuh One's uncle, Grandfather is Numbuh One's actual grandfather, and the Delightful Children from Down the Lane are the members of the "lost sector" Sector Z.

 Another Batman example comes from the episode Mean Seasons, where a former model is taking revenge on the executives who dumped her for younger looking rivals.
 She talks about how she subjected herself to starvation and endless surgery in an effort to keep up, and now all we see is her wearing a mask, leaving us to wonder what happened.
 When she's captured and unmasked in the end, it turns out she was actually Beautiful All Along.